AbdullahMuntasir/Load-Flow-Analysis-of-a-Multi-Bus-Power-System-Network/README.md

-# Load Flow Analysis of a 9-Bus Power System Network
+# Load Flow Analysis of a Multi-Bus Power System Network

  📌 Overview
 This project implements and compares **Load Flow (Power Flow) Analysis** of a **9-bus power system** using: